 \section{Average Case Analysis for MDPs with Constant Out-degree}

-In this section we consider the average case analysis of the number of iterations and the running time of the classical algorithm for computing the almost-sure winning set for MDPs with B\"uchi objectives on family of graphs with constant out-degree (out-degree of every vertex fixed and bounded by two constants $d_{\min}$ and $d_{\max}$).
+In this section we consider the average case analysis of the number of iterations and the running time of the classical algorithm for computing the almost-sure winning set for MDPs with B\"uchi objectives on the families of graphs with constant out-degree (out-degree of every vertex fixed and bounded by two constants $d_{\min}$ and $d_{\max}$).

 {\em Family of graphs and results.} We consider families of graphs where the vertex set $V$ ($|V|=n$), the target set of B\"uchi vertices $B$ ($|B|=t$), and the out-degree $d_v$ of each vertex $v$ is fixed across the whole family.
 The only varying component is the edges of the graph; for each vertex $v$, every set of vertices of size $d_v$ is equally likely to be the neighbour set of $v$, independent of neighbours of other vertices.
 Finally, there exist constants $d_{\min}$ and $d_{\max}$ such that $d_{\min} \le d_v \le d_{\max}$ for all vertices $v$.
-We will show the following for this family of graphs: (a)~if the target set $B$ has size more than $30 \cdot x\cdot \log(n)$, where $x$ is the number of distinct degrees, (i.e., $t\geq 30\cdot x\cdot \log(n)$), then the expected number of iterations is $O(1)$ and the average running time is $O(n)$; and (b)~if the target vertex set $B$ has size at most $30\cdot x \cdot \log(n)$, then the expected number of iterations required is at most $O(\log(n))$ and average running time is $O(n)$,
+We will show the following for this family of graphs: (a)~if the target set $B$ has size more than $30 \cdot x\cdot \log(n)$, where $x$ is the number of distinct degrees, (i.e., $t\geq 30\cdot x\cdot \log(n)$), then the expected number of iterations is $O(1)$ and the average running time is $O(n)$; and (b)~if the target vertex set $B$ has size at most $30\cdot x \cdot \log(n)$, then the expected number of iterations required is $O(\log(n))$ and average running time is $O(n)$.

-{\em Notations.} We use $n$ and $t$ for the total number of vertices and the size of the target set, respectively.
-We will denote by $x$ the number of distinct out-degree $d_v$'s, and let $d_i$, for $1 \le i \le x$ be the distinct out-degrees.
+{\em Notation.} We use $n$ and $t$ for the total number of vertices and the size of the target set, respectively.
+We will denote by $x$ the number of distinct out-degrees.
+Let $d_i$, for $1 \le i \le x$, be the distinct out-degrees.
 Since for all vertices $v$ we have $d_{\min} \le d_v \le d_{\max}$, it follows that we have $x \le d_{\max}-d_{\min}+1$.
 Let $a_i$ be the number of vertices with degree $d_i$ and $t_i$ be the number of target (B\"uchi) vertices with degree $d_i$.